Raise a Labrador

 Edited by Deepthi Gottumukkala, Robbi, Mian Sheilette Ong, Graeme and 3 others

-The Labrador retriever is known as an ideal dog breed for any home especially ones with children.
+The Labrador retriever is known as an ideal dog breed for any home.
+Because of the Labrador's even temperament, it's especially good in homes with children.
 It's a breed with an amazing temperament.
 Labradors love to do anything to please you.
-They are known to have "soft mouths", which enable them to pick up and carry a raw egg without ever breaking it.
+They are known to have "soft mouths", which enable them to pick up and carry a an egg without breaking it.
 This ability is important to them.
 As retrievers, they need to bring wild fowl, shot from a distance, back to their hunting masters without any lacerations.
-Labradors have high energy and are considered athletes.
+Labradors have a high energy level and are considered athletes in the canine world.
 If you are determined to have a Labrador in your home, you have to be prepared to spend your precious time, effort, and resources.
 A Labrador is a smart, loyal, gentle, and loving companion.
-Learn how to raise your Labrador well and you will reap the benefits of having a four-legged best friend, wherever you go.
+Learn how to raise your Labrador well and you will reap the benefits of having a four-legged best friend, for years to come.

 Getting Ready for Your Labrador Puppy

-They say that a family won't be complete without a family dog.
+They say that a family isn't complete without a family dog.
 Deciding on getting a Labrador puppy is a momentous thing for any family.
-It's absolutely the right time to get that special member of the household, especially since it's one of the most popular canine breeds today.
-Before you take that special guy or gal home, take note of the following considerations so that you'll be a hundred percent ready for your new fur-baby:
+It's absolutely the right time to add that special member to your household, especially since it's one of the most popular canine breeds today.

 How to Raise Your Labrador